request an appointment online.

 - Reconstructive surgery after treatment

-And we’re constantly researching newer, safe, more-advanced vaginal cancer treatments.
+We are constantly researching newer, safer, more-advanced vaginal cancer treatments.
 This translates to a number of clinical trials for vaginal cancer.

 If you are diagnosed with vaginal cancer, your doctor will discuss the best options to treat it.
 This depends on several factors, including: